Sterling Together - Student and Residence Life

 Sterling College has made every effort possible to lower the density per room and per bathroom (where possible).
 The type and frequency of cleaning for bathrooms has increased and signs are posted listing maximum occupancy for community bathrooms.

-As required in the Face Masks and Coverings Policy, personal face coverings must be worn in common areas if social distancing isn’t possible.
+As required in the Face Masks and Coverings Policy, personal face coverings must be worn in common areas such as dorm lobbies and the Student Union in addition to other common areas if social distancing isn’t possible.

 Students will be provided frequent reminders of proper hand hygiene via posters, with hand sanitizer widely available in common areas and rooms.

 There will be enhanced cleaning in all common areas and high-touch surfaces, consistent with enhanced cleaning practices of other non-residential areas such as academic buildings.

 Training on public health measures and signs/symptoms of COVID-19 has been provided for all student life staff, resident education directors (RED), residence assistants (RA), and others in similar roles.

 The college will place restrictions on events and social activities according to local physical distancing and mass gathering requirements.
 Seating in common areas has been reconfigured to ensure proper physical distancing.